google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/css.md

 1. In `contact.html`, paste the code you copied into the `<header>` tag.
 Now, the `contact.html` page has the same formatting as `index.html`.
 1. Go back to the **live tab**.
 1. Click the **Contact** link to go to the contact page.
 The contact page has the same formatting as the home page.

+TODO: Paragraph on classes.
+Define concept generally, boils down to rulesets, copy some of jumbotron's code.

 You can also align content with Bootstrap classes: